Skip to content

 Dr Ambily Banerjee

-Ambily is a Director in Global Regulatory Affairs for GSK and joined the Foundation board in 2021.
+Ambily is a Senior Director, Clinical Research Equity, at Johnson and Johnson Innovative Medicine.
+She joined the Foundation board in 2021.
 Following her PhD in Molecular Biology, Ambily worked in academia before moving to the pharmaceutical industry in 2007.
-She is an active advocate for diversity, equity and inclusion, and is a board member for Slough Council for Voluntary Services.
+She is an active advocate for diversity, equity and inclusion, and is also a board member for Slough Council for Voluntary Services.

 Kjetil Holstad